dxos-deprecated/feed-store/README.md

 - `path: string`: A require name to identify and index the feed to open.
 - `options: Object`: Feed options.
-  - `metadata: Object`: Serializable object with custom data about the feed.
+  - `metadata: *`: Serializable value with custom data about the feed.
   - `[...hypercoreOptions]`: Hypercore options.

 #### `feedStore.closeFeed(path) -> Promise`